hmcts/cnp-module-postgres/README.md

 The following parameters are required by this module

 - `product` the name of the product or project i.e. probate, divorce etc
-- `location` the azure region for this service
+- `location` the azure region for this service. _Note:_ Check to ensure the service is available in the region.
 - `env` this is used to differentiate the environments e.g dev, prod, test etc
 - `postgresql_user` the username for the admin database login.
 - `postgresql_password` the password for the admin login